 Once again there needs to be a line to follow as you join each fly stitch together following a horizontal line.
 This is achieved by connecting the stitch at the top of the V by bringing the needle out at the top point of the V and continuing in a horizontal line.

 Use joined fly stitch as a beautiful leaf filler.
 The center straight stitch resembles the vein of the leaf.
 The size of the outside of the Y shape is varied from small to big to small again to look like a nice crescent-shaped leaf.
+You can alter the density of the stitches to look like different leaves.

 This is really a simple, but effective stitch guaranteed to help you fly through a design and beautify your embroidery with the simple basic stitch or take it further with variations to a theme.